Motus Holdings: Operations

 Among the services Motus offers are new vehicle sales, pre-owned vehicle sales (for vehicles up to 6 years of age), parts and related goods sales, vehicle workshops for maintenance, and car rental.
 Motus operates in both the passenger and commercial vehicle market.

 The company has around 80 dealerships as part of its Motus Select Pre-owned vehicle network.

 Motus also owns the South African pre-owned vehicle brand Auto Pedigree, which holds around 3,000 cars in stock, with 71 dealerships across the country as at mid-2025.

 South Africa is Motus' largest market, where, as at mid-2025, the company operates 933 outlets.
-Of these, 335 are retail dealerships, including 31 for commercial vehicles and 205 for passenger vehicles, as well as 63 Auto Pedigree dealerships and 36 Motus Select dealerships.
+Of these, 335 are retail dealerships, including 31 for commercial vehicles, and 205 for passenger vehicles, as well as 63 Auto Pedigree dealerships and 36 Motus Select dealerships.

 It also operates 125 car rental branches and kiosks, and 473 aftermarket parts outlets in South Africa (468 of which are franchises and 5 of which are canopy fitment centers).

 The Gauteng province has the most Motus outlets, by a significant margin.
 This is followed by the Western Cape and KwaZulu-Natal, matching South Africa's major population center distribution.

+Motus wholly owns South Africa's largest auto parts chain store, Midas.

 Aside from its SA operations, Motus also has operations in Southern and East Africa, where the company owns 12 retail dealerships, 15 car rental outlets, and 58 aftermarket parts outlets.
 Motus also operates 47 passenger vehicle dealerships in Australia, 1 aftermarket parts distribution center in Taiwan, and 1 in China.
 The group also runs 88 commercial vehicle dealerships, 34 passenger vehicle dealerships, 2 parts DCs, and 178 parts outlets in the United Kingdom, and another parts DC in Europe.

 In terms of new vehicle sales, in its mid-2025 annual report, for the preceding fiscal year, Motus recorded around 512,000 sales in South Africa, roughly 2.4 million in the United Kingdom, and around 1.3 million in Australia.
 Used car sales for the same period totaled approximately 312,000 in South Africa, approximately 7.2 million in the UK, and around 2.1 million in Australia.

 The same report showed that the United Kingdom represented Motus' largest market for new energy vehicles, followed by Australia, and then South Africa.

 Brands

 Motus is the exclusive distributor in South Africa for Mitsubishi, Tata, Renault, Kia, and Hyundai vehicles.
 The company also has exclusive distribution rights for Nissan in 4 East African countries, and for Haval in 2 East African countries.

 Other brands Motus imports for sale in SA include Omoda, Jetour, Jaecoo, MG, and Chery.

-Overall, in South Africa, Motus sells vehicles across 29 manufacturers and 39 automotive brands.
+In 2025, Motus sold vehicles in South Africa across 29 manufacturers and 39 automotive brands.

+In February 2026, Motus expanded to include Honda, Suzuki, and Mahindra vehicles.
+This was in response to changing market conditions, including an increase in competitiveness of Chinese automotive manufacturers.